LeslieDancey/FME_Desktop_Advanced/advanced_dynamic_attribute_schemas.md

 **4)** Add Excel File as Reader Resource

 Now select Readers > Add Reader as Resource.
 In the dialog that opens choose:

+Reader Format Schema (From Table)
+Reader Dataset C:\FMEData2015\Resources\CommunityMapSchema.xlsx

+Click the parameters button (if you don’t you will be prompted to anyway).
+This dialog is where we can define how the table maps to the required schema.

+Check the Reader parameters at the top.
+They should show the dataset is an Excel format file.
+Select Sheet1 as the table to use:

+The first row should get used as the field names.
+If this is not the case, then click the parameters button above and set the values properly:

+Next select the appropriate fields to match to the required parameters (for example Feature Type = FeatureType).